basisproject/paper/src/03-regions.md

 This allows companies and people in various regions to engage in commerce with each other without barriers.
 It also allows someone to find a region that has the highest wages for work they might be interested in, and to see if in-region housing is available there.

 Federation of regions allows transparency and freedom of movement.

+### Coordination with other regions

+Let's say someone lives in the Saint Paul region, but they get a new job in the Minneapolis region.
+In other words, they are not truly a member of the Saint Paul region because they no longer work in that region.
+Should they lose access to their housing?
+The answer is nuanced.

+If the Saint Paul region subsidizes housing by 50% and the Minneapolis region does not subsidize at all, then the worker is getting all the benefits of a low-tax job with the benefits of subsidized housing.
+While this situation is most likely extreme, it's not outside the realm of possibility.
+How is it solved?

+The answer is for regions to coordinate with each other.
+They might come to a deal where a worker in the Minneapolis region can get housing in Saint Paul, but only at a 5% subsidy instead of a 50%.

+The Conductor system would allow setting rules like this (if they live in X region but work in Y region, housing costs Z).
+This would be transparent to both the worker (who would see the different cost of housing when they applied for the new job) and to the Saint Paul housing company who will be able to see the full list of housed members and at what cost their rent is.

+The premise is, membership is a function of where someone works, but regions can coordinate between themselves to offer services to members of other regions if there is a need to do so.